Embattled Trump takes victory lap on China trade deal

 Since the China trade war began last year, moments of comity and cheer have more than once been shattered, giving way to jolting deteriorations in relations between the two sides.

-China has so far balked at Trump's demands for profound changes in the way Beijing manages its economy, which analysts say could politically undermine the Communist Party.
+China has so far baulked at Trump's demands for profound changes in the way Beijing manages its economy, which analysts say could politically undermine the Communist Party.

 Liu also praised the accord.